 On the death of the settlor, any outstanding loan from a loan trust will be an asset of the settlor's estate and therefore potentially subject to inheritance tax.

 Alternatively, there are a number of options for dealing with the outstanding loan on death which can be included within the settlor’s Will.

 Waiving or gifting the loan in this way avoids the need to surrender the investment bond on the settlor’s death.

 Have you got experience of establishing a loan trust?

 Would you like to share your experience and opinion to help other people make an informed decision?

 Please send your reviews and comments to us.

 Be the first to comment!

-A Loan Trust can be a useful solution, but whether it is applicable has to be determined on a case-by-case basis, as does the case for using trusts in general.
+A loan trust can be a useful solution, but whether it is applicable has to be determined on a case-by-case basis, as does the case for using trusts in general.